-- 1.1 The Renal Registry has been established by the Renal Association to act as a resource in the development of patient care in renal disease. - 1.2 The Registry will act as a source of comparative data for audit/benchmarking, planning, policy and research.
-The collection and analysis of sequential biochemical and haematological data will be a unique feature of the Registry. - 1.3 Agreements will be made with participating renal centres which ensure a formal relationship with the Registry and safeguard confidentiality. - 1.4 The essence of the Agreement will be the acceptance of the Renal Registry Data Set Specification (RRDSS) as the basis of data transfer and retention. - 1.5 Data will be collected quarterly to maintain unit-level quality assurance, with an annual report and 6-monthly unit reports. - 1.6 Activity will ultimately have to be self-funded by the capitation of renal patients from commissioning agencies. - 1.7 The Registry is likely, with the express agreement of participants, to become responsible for providing data to Trusts, commissioning authorities and Regional Offices, and the new European Renal Association-European Dialysis and Transplant Association (ERA-EDTA) Registry. - 1.8 The development of the Registry will be open to influence from all interested parties, including clinicians, Trusts, commissioning authorities and patient groups.

-1.9 The Registry has charitable status through the Renal Association.
+- 1.1 The Renal Registry has been established by the Renal Association to act as a resource in the development of patient care in renal disease. - 1.2 The Registry will act as a source of comparative data for Audit/Benchmarking, Planning, Policy and Research.
+The collection and analysis of sequential biochemical and haematological data will be a unique feature of the Registry. - 1.3 Agreements will be made with participating renal centres which ensure a formal relationship with the Registry and safeguard confidentiality - 1.4 The essence of the Agreement will be the acceptance of the Renal Registry Data Set Specification as the basis of data transfer and retention. - 1.5 Data will be collected quarterly to maintain Unit-level quality assurance, with an annual report and six monthly Unit Reports. - 1.6 Ultimately activity will have to be self-funded by capitation of renal patients from commissioning agencies. - 1.7 The Registry is likely, with the express agreement of participants, to become responsible for providing data to Trusts, Commissioning Authorities and Regional Offices, and the new ERA-EDTA Registry. - 1.8 The development of the Registry will be open to influence from all interested parties, including Clinicians, Trusts, Commissioning Authorities and Patient Groups. - 1.9 The Registry has charitable status through the Renal Association.